dvdoug/BoxPacker/docs/installation.rst

 Requirements
 ------------
-BoxPacker is compatible with all versions of PHP 5.4+ (including PHP 7 and HHVM)
+BoxPacker is compatible with all versions of PHP 5.4+

 Versioning
 ----------